6Gig

 Due to financial troubles at Ultimatum Music, "Mind Over Mind" never received an official release, instead being sold only over the label's website.
 This decision led the band to put the entire "Mind Over Mind" album online for free download in the summer of 2004 for a short time.
-The band separated in 2005 and its members have since joined other bands, including singer Walter Craven in Lost on Liftoff and Jason Stewart in Sidecar Radio.
+The band separated in 2005 and its members joined other bands, including singer Walter Craven in Lost on Liftoff and Jason Stewart in Sidecar Radio.

 6Gig reunited for two shows at The Big Easy in Portland, Maine during May 2–3, 2008.
-They reunited again in Portland on July 1, 2011, for a show at The Asylum.
-Since then they have been playing shows regularly.
-The band released an EP called Dogs in 2013.
+They reunited again in Portland on July 1, 2011, for a show at The Asylum. they began playing shows regularly.
+The band released an EP called Dogs in 2013, and have been inactive since 2015.